0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 With the gradual shift to secular life, we've turned away from communal practices that provide spaces and times that lead to human flourishing.
 These practices included holidays in which contemplation, prayer, and meditative practices were observed--e.g. Shabbat and Sundays.
 These were times allocated to prayer, creative play, leisure, reflection, rest, and quiet solitude that are no longer protected or made available to greater society.
-We have abandoned the practice of community-rest, pushing it into the private domain of the individual, but what we have lost is leisure and the communities that exist within leisure.
+We have abandoned the practice of community-rest, pushing it into the private domain of the individual, but what we have lost is leisure and the communities that exist there.
 The position of this essay is not a call to return to some golden past, or a renewed spiritual order, but an acknowledgment of the conditions that lead to what we have lost.
 It explores a revitalization of times and spaces for human flourishing that were formerly protected by a spiritual order, but can equally be rooted in secular thought.
 I propose points of resistance to a dominant social order that seeks to continually capture the vestiges of free time.